-In every epoch in human history, there’s always been some degree of unrest and turmoil.
+In every era in human history, there’s always been a degree of unrest and turmoil.
 In the early beginnings, it was limited to tribal warfare; later, it escalated to mighty empires conquering and plundering weaker states; and finally, in the more recent past, it reached a global scale of World Wars.

 Initially, our ancestors fought over basic necessities such as food and territory.
 Later on, as we evolved, the reasons for battles gravitated towards differences in beliefs and ideologies.
 Our thought process and intelligence were becoming sharper and more developed, but so was our ego and self-centeredness.

-Even though our ancestors were embroiled in conflicts, they had a sense of humility and gratefulness for the bounty that nature offered them and they stayed connected to the natural world.
-Yet as time passed, urbanization and industrialization led to the proliferation of businesses and mass production; we were suddenly inundated with all this “stuff” and overloaded with information and options to pick from.
+Even though our ancestors were embroiled in conflicts, they were grateful for the bounty that nature offered them and they stayed connected to the natural world.
+Yet as time passed, urbanization and industrialization led to the proliferation of businesses and mass production; we were suddenly inundated with all this “stuff” and overloaded with information.

-This dominant trend of consumerism has overridden the natural reverence and responsibility that our ancestors felt about caring for Mother Earth.
+The trend of consumerism has overridden the reverence and responsibility that our ancestors felt towards the planet.
 It doesn’t help having dysfunctional world leaders that won’t support policies that protect the environment and maintain world peace.
-So in the midst of these challenges and superficialities, it’s up to us to step up to the plate at the precipice of this critical point.
+In the midst of these challenges, it’s up to us to step up to the plate at the precipice of this critical point.

 In an interview with the UK’s Radio Times, astrophysicist Stephen Hawking said that it’s a near certainty that we’ll destroy our planet beyond repair in the next thousand or ten thousand years if we continue on the course that we’re on right now.
 A gloomy prediction such as this from an expert like Hawking should be a wake-up call for all of us, and a reminder of just how vital it is for us to turn this ship around.